 A new motherboard might mean that you now require new RAM and potentially even a new copy of your OS.
 At the very least, you should always perform a fresh install of your operating system after making major changes like swapping motherboards.

-The first thing you’re going to want to do is find a compatible motherboard.
+The first thing you’re going to want to do is find a compatible motherboard if you don’t order a motherboard CPU combo.
 Not only does it have to be compatible with your new CPU, but it also has to fit inside of your case.
 If you’re running a mid-tower ATX case, you can easily run all but the biggest eATX motherboards.
 If you’re running an mATX case, you are more than likely limited to mATX or mini-ITX motherboards.

 Depending on how old (or new) your current build is, it might be running on anything from old DDR RAM (I hope not…) all the way up to newest which is currently DDR4.